-The final two additional components of a skeleton are a set of non-originating terms, and a set of uniquely originating terms.
+The final three additional components of a skeleton are a set of non-originating terms, a set of penetrator non-originating terms, and a set of uniquely originating terms.
 To be a skeleton, each uniquely originating term must originate in at most one strand in the skeleton, and each non-originating term must never be carried by some event in the skeleton and every variable that occurs in the term must occur in some event.
+For a penetrator non-originating term, is suffices that every variable that occurs in the term must occur in some event.
 Furthermore, for each uniquely originating term that originates in the skeleton, the node relation must ensure that reception nodes that carry the term follow the node of its origination.
 Figure 5 shows the components in the S-expression representation of a skeleton.